cev-api/Java-Triage/README.md

 - click any detection line number to reveal five deciphered source lines before and after it; the code expands across the full table width
 - Behavior Indicators, Decoded Findings, Reconstructed Strings, and AES key locations all support the same five-line dropdown
 - terminal/console output remains compact and does not print the source-code windows
+- stage-2 download/decryption status and results after the scan
 - omission of categories that are completely empty

 ## Notes and Limits